riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 > 6,622 |      0 |  2,308 | 69.28 | 103.81 | 132.12 |    1.00
 > ```

-#### 3F - Check data load
+### 3F - Check data load
-If the previous command worked properly we should now see some data in the `socialmedia` table.
+If the previous command worked, we should now see some data in the `socialmedia` table.
 ```shell
 astra db cqlsh workshops -e "SELECT * FROM machine_learning.socialmedia LIMIT 5;"
 ```